-- License plate number of the vehicles involved
+- The license plate number of the vehicles involved

 - Auto insurance of all of the vehicles involved

-Contact The Brown Firm to schedule a free consultation in regard to your Georgia Car Accident Case.
+Contact The Brown Firm to schedule a free consultation regarding your Georgia Car Accident Case.

 No injury is too small or insignificant that you should have to put up with the discomfort due to someone else careless driving.